Information and guidelines for a smooth workflow

 Panels used in the catalogs provided by Dynfos are build up from smart panels.

-Origin and labeling of edges
+Origin of a panel and recognizing edges

 Standard cabinets